-6.5.5.
-FINANCIAL RISKS AND CONTROLS
+6.5.5 Financial Risks and Controls

 In running our business, we seek to implement a sustainable policy regarding internal control and risk management.
-Our Board of Directors has delegated an active role to its Audit Committee in the design, implementation and monitoring of an internal risk management and control system to manage the significant risks to which we are exposed.
+Our Board of Directors has delegated an active role to its audit and compliance committee in the design, implementation and monitoring of an internal risk management and control system to manage the significant risks to which we are exposed.

 Our financial reporting is structured within a tight framework of budgeting, reporting and forecasting.
 A distinction is made between reports for internal and external use.
-External reporting at group level consists of an annual report (in the form of this Registration Document), including financial statements audited by the external auditor, as well semi-annual reporting and quarterly updates, containing summarized financial information.
+External reporting at group level consists of an annual report (in the form of this Registration Document), including financial statements audited by the independent auditor, as well semi-annual reporting and quarterly updates, containing summarized financial information.
 The external reports are based on the internal financial reporting.